Chapter-wise Summary of Animal Farm | Long Summary

-The novel, Animal Farm comprises ten chapters.
-Here is a chapter-wise summary of Animal Farm explained briefly.
+The novel, Animal Farm is comprised of ten chapters.
+Here is chapter wise summary of Animal Farm explained briefly.
 You can check a quick plot overview of Animal Farm here.

 Summary of Chapter 1: